EvoLandEco/eve/README.md

 ## Example

-eve now only supports EDD simulation from the DDD package.
+`eve` now only supports EDD simulation from the `DDD` package.
+The first thing to do is to generate a combo consists of all the parameter sets we
+need:

 ``` r
 library(eve)